tobyck/crisis-lab-2024/README.md

 To set it up, clone this repo and refer to the instructions in each section below.

-Sometimes some more information is contained in READMEs in each section folder
+Sometimes some more information is contained in READMEs in each section folder.

 ## Setup